Why this City high-flier thinks schoolchildren are being short-changed when it comes to their financial education

 Helen Driver

-A Suffolk-based financial high-flier has launched a classroom app to tackle the growing 'epidemic of debt' which she fears has gripped the nation.
+A Suffolk-based financial high-flier has launched a classroom aid to tackle the growing 'epidemic of debt' which she fears has gripped the nation.

 Ex-City fund manager Helen Driver launched Moneyready to help children to understand money matters better as she felt they were being short-changed on their financial education.